 HB 1033-Relating to Dockless Bicycle Sharing

-On Tuesday, January 16th, HB 1033 by Representative Jackie Toledo (R-Tampa) was heard by the House Careers and Competition Subcommittee and passed by a vote of 15 yeas to 0 nays.
+On Tuesday, January 16th, HB 1033 by Representative Jackie Toledo (R-Tampa) was heard by the House Careers and Competition Subcommittee and passed.
 AIF’s Senior Vice President of State and Federal Affairs, Brewster Bevis, stood in support of this bill.

 Bicycle sharing is a relatively new venture making its way across the country.
 Currently, the regulation of bicycle sharing companies is left up to local jurisdictions.
 HB 1033 creates a regulatory framework governing the operation of dockless bicycle sharing companies in the state and would preempt local governments regulatory authority of bicycle sharing companies by giving this authority to the state.

 HB 1033 will go on to the House Commerce Committee to be heard.